De La Soul co-founder Trugoy the Dove dead at 54

 Jolicoeur was born in Brooklyn but raised in the Amityville area of Long Island, where he met Vincent Mason (Pasemaster Mase) and Kelvin Mercer (Posdnuos) and the three decided to form a rap group, with each taking on distinctive names.
 Trugoy, Jolicoeur said, was backwards for “yogurt.”
 More recently he’d been going by Dave.

-De La Soul’s debut studio album “3 Feet High and Rising,” produced by Prince Paul, was released in 1989 by Tommy Boy Records and praised for being a more light-hearted and positive counterpart to more charged rap offerings like N.W.A’s “Straight Outta Compton” and Public Enemy’s “It Takes a Nation of Millions” released just one year prior.
+De La Soul’s debut studio album “3 Feet High and Rising,” produced by Prince Paul, was released in 1989 by Tommy Boy Records and praised for being a more light-hearted and positive counterpart to more charged rap offerings like N.W.A’s “Straight Outta Compton” and Public Enemy’s “It Takes a Nation of Millions to Hold Us Back” released just one year prior.

 Sampling everyone from Johnny Cash and Steely Dan to Hall & Oates, De La Soul signaled the beginning of alternative hip-hop.
 In Rolling Stone, critic Michael Azerrad called it the first “psychedelic hip-hop record.”
 Some even called them a hippie group, though the members didn’t quite like that.

-Note: This story was first published on Feb.
-12, 2023.
-It was updated on Feb.
-13, 2023, to correct the spelling of Erick Sermon’s name.